-Where logs are temporarily stored in designated UCSAs next to conifer trees bordering the sides of the construction right-of-way, they would be decked in a manner to avoid damage to live trees.
-Logs will not be stored permanently in UCSAs.
+Where logs are stored next to conifer trees bordering the sides of the construction right-of-way, they would be decked in a manner to avoid damage to live trees.
 Logs planned for removal from the site would be hauled off-site as soon as practical following yarding in order to prevent insect and disease problems, as well as potential theft problems.
+However, PCGP has stated that LWD may be placed in UCSAs adjacent to standing conifers.
 The Leave Tree Protection Plan (see Appendix P to the POD) describes the measures that will be implemented during construction of the Pipeline Project to identify, conserve and protect selected trees within or along the edges of the certificated work limits (i.e., construction right-of-way, UCSAs, and TEWAs).